shkBostan/monitoring-service/monitoring-service/README.md

 Aug, 2025

 ## License

-MIT License © 2025 S. Bostan
-Free to use, modify, and distribute, **as long as the original author’s name is preserved**.
-No warranty is provided.
+This project is licensed under the Apache License 2.0 – see the [LICENSE](LICENSE.txt) file for details.